 The bill H. 4560 seeks to amend Section 23-3-535 of the South Carolina Code of Laws, which governs the residential restrictions for certain sex offenders.
 The proposed changes include a revised definition of "within one thousand feet" to encompass homeowner association-owned and property association-owned amenity centers, parks, and playgrounds.
-Under the new provisions, sex offenders convicted of specific offenses, such as criminal sexual conduct with a minor or kidnapping, would be prohibited from residing within one thousand feet of these facilities, in addition to schools and daycare centers.
+Under the new provisions, sex offenders convicted of specific offenses, such as criminal sexual conduct with a minor or trafficking in persons under eighteen, would be prohibited from residing within one thousand feet of these facilities, thereby expanding the areas where they cannot live.

 Statutes affected: